boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 It is an error condition if a parameter is not assigned a value or if there are more than one way to assign a value.

-The parameter values collected in this way are used for example to populate the template given in the naming-element_.
+For example are the parameter values collected in this way used (among other properties) to populate the template given in the naming-element_.

 .. _list-of-backends: